maidsafe/temp_safe_network/README.md

 ## Testing

-Some of the `safe_network` tests require a live network to test against.
+Some of the tests require a live network to test against.

 ### Running a local testnet